 I have a full post on Tartelette in Bloom here with swatches and comparisons to other palettes.

 These two palettes hit a nice mix of eyeshadow quality and range of neutral shades.
 I don’t think you can go wrong with either.
 And having both is a lot of fun!

 Wet n Wild Always Naked

-Always Naked is a new launch from Wet n Wild.
+Always Naked is a new launch from Wet n Wild *AFFIL*.
 I love the mix of warm and cool shades in this palette.
 The only thing missing is a brighter champagne shimmer and a lighter gold shimmer for those who love warm tones.
 The white shimmer is more of a topper.